-Even though people with suicidal thoughts may appear to be normal, they may exhibit certain symptoms.
+Even though people with suicidal thoughts may appear to be expected, they may exhibit specific symptoms.
 You have to look out for these symptoms to help and prevent suicides.

 Some of the suicide behaviors of teenagers for you to look out for are as follows:

 ● Hostile behavior

 ● A decline in performance at school or work